← Travis Bridle / post / both-halves

 This one isn't a moral failing either.
 It's the failure mode of a profession paid to worry about the long tail.
 If you spend years reasoning about what happens at 3am during a region failover, "let's just see if it works" feels actively unsafe.

 Model-skepticism doesn't help.
 A lot of infra engineers were trained back when "AI" meant the thing that polluted your error budget with non-determinism.
 They have a point.
-They're also missing the move.
+But the ground has shifted under that instinct.

 So here I am

 I came up infra.
 GitOps, multi-provider Terraform, declarative state, every secret managed by IaC, every deployment reconciled.
 The instincts are baked in deep enough that I don't like shipping anything without them.
-Hand me a hackathon idea on a Friday afternoon and I'll still find a way to get it into a repo with a CI pipeline before Sunday.
+Hand me a hackathon idea on a Friday afternoon and I'll still want it in a repo with a CI pipeline before Sunday — the reflex doesn't really switch off.

-Somewhere in the last year I figured out the other half.
-Not the demo.
-Anyone can ship a demo.
+Somewhere in the last year I started figuring out the other half.
+Not the demo — the demo's the easy part.
 The part where someone hands you a vague problem, you figure out what they actually meant, you ship a working version by Friday, and it still runs on Monday without an apology.

 The hardest part of building AI products isn't the model.
 It's sitting with the person who'll use the thing and translating what they actually need into a system that doesn't fall over.
 I'd rather embed for two weeks and ship the right thing than write a Notion doc about the wrong thing for six.

 I built a Jira and Confluence MCP server in Python, solo.
 Twenty engineers at Pax8 reach for it every day.
 Nobody mandated it.
 They picked it up because it was easier than the alternative.
-That's the only measure of an internal tool that ever mattered.
+That's the measure of an internal tool I care about most.

 I run Respondyr on the side.
 The whole product is a multi-service architecture on EKS, pure GitOps, multi-provider Terraform across AWS and Cloudflare, internal cost-tracking gateway in front of every paid LLM call.
 If I can't see what an agent is spending or how it's failing, I don't trust it in production.
 Because if I'm going to ship an AI product, I'm going to ship one I'd put my own on-call rotation against.

 A quick aside on agents versus workflows, because the industry keeps blurring it.
 Respondyr is as much workflow as it is agentic.
 If not more.
 The marketing engine is a deterministic workflow with a Playwright MCP agent dropped in for the long tail of prospect intake forms that don't have a public email address.
 I love the determinism of a workflow.
 Cheaper to run, easier to test, easier to debug, easier to explain to whoever's on-call at 3am.
 I appreciate the autonomy of an agent when determinism actually runs out of road.
-Most teams reach for agents because "agent" is the louder word.
+It's easy to reach for an agent because it's the louder word.
 Knowing which one to use, and when, is what's hard.

 This site is the same story in miniature.
 Designed in Google Stitch on a Thursday afternoon.
 Ported to Astro.
 Cloudflare Pages, Terraform-managed DNS, auto-deploy via GitHub Actions.
 One evening, end to end.
-The infra is honest, the shipping was fast, and I'm not going to apologize for either.
+The infra is honest and the shipping was fast.

 The thesis

-If you're building AI products with real customers, products that have to survive contact with people who don't read your docs, I'm useful day one.
+If you're building AI products with real customers, products that have to survive contact with people who don't read your docs, I can be useful from day one.

 If you're running production infrastructure that needs to ship AI, same.